Innovate • Facilitate • Captivate

 FITL Application Development

 The Tracker application project began 2012 out of a need to automate some of the manual data tracking and analysis of tutoring activities in the TRIO Scholars Program.
-It is actively used by TRIO students, tutors, and program staff.
-Tracker 2.0 is currently in development.
+It was a PHP app that was hosted on an AWS server and actively used by TRIO students, tutors, and program staff.
+Tracker was in use until 2020.

-This award-winning online tutorial uses a fun, gamified approach to prepare incoming first-year students for the process of registering for classes.
-Developed in partnership with the Academic Advisement Center, the tutorial is released to these students each June.
+This award-winning online tutorial uses a fun, gamified approach to prepare undergraduate incoming first-year students for the process of registering for classes.
+Developed in partnership with the Academic Advisement Center, the tutorial is released to these students every Spring as part of the New Student Online Orientation program.